-Rachel Levinson-Waldman serves as Senior Counsel to the Brennan Center’s Liberty and National Security Program, which seeks to advance effective national security policies that respect constitutional values and the rule of law.
-Ms. Levinson-Waldman is active on issues related to policing and technology, including providing commentary on law enforcement access to social media, predictive policing, body cameras, license plate readers, and other types of surveillance technologies deployed in public, as well as the federal government’s use of surveillance technologies and information collection in the immigration context.
+Rachel Levinson-Waldman serves as senior counsel to the Brennan Center’s Liberty & National Security Program, which seeks to advance effective national security policies that respect constitutional values and the rule of law.
+Levinson-Waldman is active on issues related to policing and technology and provides commentary on law enforcement access to social media, predictive policing, body cameras, license plate readers, and other types of surveillance technologies deployed in public, as well as the federal government’s use of surveillance technologies and information collection in the immigration context.

-Ms. Levinson-Waldman regularly comments for television, radio, and print on issues relating to national security, privacy, and surveillance.
-Her writing has been featured in publications including The Washington Post, Bloomberg View, The New Republic, Wired, The Atlantic, The Daily Beast, U.S. News & World Report, and Salon.com, and she has been interviewed for Al Jazeera, Nerding Out, KUOW Public Radio, and Let Your Voice Be Heard, among others.
+Levinson-Waldman regularly comments for television, radio, and print media on issues relating to national security, privacy, and surveillance.
+Her writing has been featured in publications including the Washington Post, Bloomberg View, New Republic, Wired, Atlantic, Daily Beast, U.S. News & World Report, and Salon, and she has been interviewed for Al Jazeera, Nerding Out, KUOW Public Radio, and Let Your Voice Be Heard, among others.

-Prior to joining the Brennan Center, Ms. Levinson-Waldman served as counsel to the American Association of University Professors (AAUP), focusing on matters related to academic freedom and the First Amendment.
-Previously, she served as a Trial Attorney in the Civil Rights Division of the Department of Justice.
-Ms. Levinson-Waldman is a graduate of Williams College and the University of Chicago Law School, and clerked for the Honorable M. Margaret McKeown of the U.S. Court of Appeals for the Ninth Circuit.
+Prior to joining the Brennan Center, Levinson-Waldman served as counsel to the American Association of University Professors, focusing on matters related to academic freedom and the First Amendment.
+Previously, she served as a trial attorney in the Civil Rights Division of the Department of Justice.
+Levinson-Waldman is a graduate of Williams College and the University of Chicago Law School, and she clerked for the Honorable M. Margaret McKeown of the U.S. Court of Appeals for the Ninth Circuit.